Douglas DC-8: Further developments

-In the early 1970s, several airlines approached McDonnell Douglas for noise reduction modifications to the DC-8, but nothing was done.
-Third parties had developed aftermarket hushkits but there was no real move to keep the DC-8 in service.
+In the early 1970s, several airlines approached McDonnell Douglas with requests for noise reduction modifications to their DC-8s.
+While third parties had developed aftermarket hushkits, there was initially no meaningful action taken by Douglas to fulfil these requests and effectively enable the DC-8 to remain in service.
 Finally, in 1975, General Electric began discussions with major airlines to fit the new and vastly-quieter Franco-American CFM56 engine to both DC-8s and 707s.
 MDC remained reluctant but eventually came on board in the late 1970s and helped develop the Series 70.

-The Super Seventies were a great success: roughly 70% quieter than the 60 Series and, at the time of their introduction, the world's quietest four-engined airliner.
+The Super Seventies proved to be a great success, being roughly 70% quieter than the 60 Series and, at the time of their introduction, the world's quietest four-engined airliner.
 As well as being quieter and more powerful, the CFM56 was up to 23% more fuel-efficient than the JT3D, which reduced operating costs and extended the range.
+The largest single customer for the Series 70 was United, converting 29 of its Series 61 airliners at a reported cost of $400 million.

+United Airlines retired its last DC-8-71 aircraft on October 31, 1991, while Air Transport International all of its remaining DC-8-62, 71, 72, and 73 fleets between 2013 and 2015, and purchased several new Boeing 757 and Boeing 767 aircraft to replace them.

 By 2002, of the 1,032 Boeing 707s and 720s manufactured for commercial use, just 80 remained in service – though many of those 707s were converted for USAF use, either in service or for spare parts.
 Of the 556 DC-8s made, around 200 were still in commercial service in 2002, including about 25 50-Series, 82 of the stretched 60-Series, and 96 out of the 110 re-engined 70-Series.
 Most of the surviving DC-8s are now used as freighters.
 In May 2009, 97 DC-8s were in service following UPS's decision to retire its remaining fleet of 44.
 In January 2013, an estimated 36 DC-8s were in use worldwide.
-As a result of aging, increasing operating costs and strict noise and emissions regulations, the number of active DC-8s continues to decline, with the youngest airframes nearing a half-century of age.
+As a result of aging, increasing operating costs and strict noise and emissions regulations, the number of active DC-8s continues to decline, with the youngest airframes having exceeded 50 years of age in 2022.